Peilin-FF/MambaLTS/README.md

-# Mamba-Library
+# MambaLTS
-This is a Library for Mamba application
+This is a Library for ultilizing Mamba architecture to analyze Long Time Series Tasks.